wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

-## Question 2:   Why there are multiple ICMP destination unreachable packet (FRAG NEEDED)  packets with the source IP = destination IP
+## Question 2:   Why are there multiple ICMP Destination Unreachable (FRAG NEEDED) packets with the source IP equal to the destination IP?

-Let’s trace the kernel stack of function icmp_send((skb, ICMP_DEST_UNREACH, ICMP_FRAG_NEEDED, htonl(mtu))
-icmp_send() is the function in the Linux kernel that sends this ICMP packet, by tracing it, we can see how this  is  triggered?
+Let's trace the kernel stack of the function icmp_send(skb, ICMP_DEST_UNREACH, ICMP_FRAG_NEEDED, htonl(mtu)).
+The icmp_send() function in the Linux kernel is responsible for sending this ICMP packet.
+By tracing it, we can understand how this is triggered:

 ```